Haaretz: Editorial policy and viewpoints

 Haaretz describes itself as having "a broadly liberal outlook both on domestic issues and on international affairs", and has been summarized as being "liberal on security, civil rights and economy, supportive of the Supreme Court, very critical of Netanyahu's government".
 Others describe it alternatively as liberal, centre-left, left-wing, and the country's only major left-leaning newspaper.
-The newspaper opposes retaining control of the territories and consistently supports peace initiatives.
+The paper opposes continuing the Israeli occupation of the Palestinian territories and consistently supports peace initiatives.
 The Haaretz editorial line is supportive of weaker elements in Israeli society, such as sex workers, foreign laborers, Israeli Arabs, Ethiopian immigrants, and Russian immigrants.

+International media views

 In 2006, the BBC said that Haaretz takes a moderate stance on foreign policy and security.
 David Remnick in The New Yorker described Haaretz as "easily the most liberal newspaper in Israel", its ideology as left-wing and its temper as "insistently oppositional".
 According to Ira Sharkansky, Haaretz's op-ed pages are open to a variety of opinions.
 J. J. Goldberg, the editor of the American The Jewish Daily Forward, describes Haaretz as "Israel's most vehemently anti-settlement daily paper".
 Stephen Glain of The Nation described Haaretz as "Israel's liberal beacon", citing its editorials voicing opposition to the occupation, the discriminatory treatment of Arab citizens, and the mindset that led to the Second Lebanon War.
 A 2003 study in The International Journal of Press/Politics concluded that Haaretz's reporting of the Israeli–Palestinian conflict was more favorable to Israelis than to Palestinians but less so than that of The New York Times.
 In 2016, Jeffrey Goldberg, the editor-in-chief of The Atlantic, wrote: "I like a lot of the people at Haaretz, and many of its positions, but the cartoonish anti-Israelism and anti-Semitism can be grating."

+Position on Palestinian statehood

+The paper strongly advocated a two-state solution in July 2025, at a high point of the Gaza–Israel conflict.
+Its editorial welcomed and endorsed the proposal by French President Emmanuel Macron to include France by September 2025 in the number of countries which recognise a Palestinian state.